 I didn’t realize this is something I wanted to do until after I graduated Drew.
 While working at as an Interim Admissions Counselor, I was inspired to pursue a career in psychology after talking to perspective students.
 I applied to Seton Hall University and started studying for an M.A. in Psychological Studies – Applied Behavior Analysis.
 I’ll be graduating August of 2021.

 Can you talk about your work as a Special Education Instructional Paraprofessional at Princeton Child Development Institute

 I am currently working with individuals on the autism spectrum and in charge of implementing behavioral interventions that allow them to gain skills in their everyday curriculum.
 I’m doing what a teacher does but it’s all data driven.
 It started as an internship but they recently offered me a full time job.
 My goal is to accumulate enough hours to become board certified as a behavior analyst.
 I am constantly evolving as a clinician.

 What are some of the highlights of your work?

-Seeing students grasp the material socially and/or educationally and seeing them succeed is a highlight of my work.
+A highlight of my work is seeing students grasp the material socially and/or educationally and seeing them succeed.

 Where do you hope to be in 5 years in your career?